MooseCapital/Vite-react-project-manual-setup-guide/README.md

 9) Install gh-pages that lets us easily deploy to gh-pages branch

-   `Npm install gh-pages –save-dev`
+   `npm install gh-pages --save-dev`

-10) **Link Images**: When we want to link images, we get errors due to building the Public Directory files
+10) **Link Images**: When we want to link images, we get errors due to building in the Public Directory files

-    to link properly we must store all images in the Public folder.
+    to link properly we must store all images in the **Public** folder.
 If we hotlink , there is no local storage.

-   `const viteLogo = new URL('/public/vite.svg', import.meta.url).href`
+   `const viteLogo = new URL('/vite.svg', import.meta.url).href`

 or the standard way, may give some warning

-   `import viteLogo from '/public/vite.svg'`
+   `import viteLogo from '/vite.svg'`

 11) When we want to save, we simply commit and push to the main branch.
 When we want to build to Github pages we must do this.

-   `Npm run build`
+`npm run build`

-    `Npm run preview`
+`npm run preview`

-    `Npm run deploy`
+`npm run deploy`